banonymous/Macbook-Pro-15-2015-Hacks/README.md

 If you broke Retina screen on your Macbook - then you still could remove the screen, set up anthenna and get a working computer which works with any HDMI monitor.

 [Here](https://www.youtube.com/watch?v=uOigVjqW7hc) is the manual on Youtube.

+## Headless Macbook + Vision Pro
+[Here](https://www.youtube.com/watch?v=QUa_pPUbpGQ&pp=ygUTaGVhZGxlc3MgdmlzaW9uIHBybw%3D%3D) is the manual on Youtube.
+Please note that is not tested with Retina Macbook Pro 2015.
+Create an issue here if you do the test.